sroccaserra/learning-megadrive/README.md

-Learning how to build Mega Drive games in 68000 assembly.
+Learning how to display Mega Drive graphics in 68000 assembly.

-I use the m68k [vasm assembler](http://sun.hasenbraten.de/vasm/index.php?view=main) with Motorola syntax, and the Genesis startup kit from the awesome [Gamehut](https://www.youtube.com/channel/UCfVFSjHQ57zyxajhhRc7i0g) Youtube channel.
+I use the m68k [vasm assembler](http://sun.hasenbraten.de/vasm/index.php?view=main) with Motorola syntax, and the Mega Drive startup kit from the awesome [Gamehut](https://www.youtube.com/channel/UCfVFSjHQ57zyxajhhRc7i0g) Youtube channel.

-## Notes
+## Prerequisites

-`vasmm68k_mot` was built with these options from [the compilation instructions](http://sun.hasenbraten.de/vasm/index.php?view=compile):
+Download the vasm tarball and build `vasmm68k_mot` with these options from [the compilation instructions](http://sun.hasenbraten.de/vasm/index.php?view=compile):

     make CPU=m68k SYNTAX=mot

+## Build the .bin file

+To build tne .bin file from the assembly code, run:

+    make build

+## Run the .bin file

+Open the .bin file in your favourite Mega Drive emulator, it should display a scrolling checkboard :)

 ## References